Tango Musicality Confessions

 At a certain point in tango, those two become the same thing.

 In many dances, musicality and expression are distinct.
-Musicality is about timing, phrasing, knowing the music.
+Musicality is about timing, phrasing, and knowing the music.
 Expression is what you do with it.

 In tango, that line disappears.
 There are no preset steps.
 No fixed sequences to decorate.
 The way you interpret the music is the dance.